QuantEcon/lecture-python-intro/in-work/markov_chains.md

 We will not go into the detail of periodicity.

-The takeaway for this example is that ergodicity holds in periodic cycle
+The takeaway from this example is that ergodicity holds in periodic chain

 ```{code-cell} ipython3
 P = np.array([[0, 1],